smartycope/ezregex/README.md

 ## Inverting
 The `invert` function provided (available as er.invert(), `expression`.invert(), or ~`expression`) is useful for debugging.
 You pass it an expression, and it returns an example of a string that is guaranteed to match the provided expression.

+## Generation
+In version 1.7.0 we introduced a new function: `generate_regex`.
+It takes in 2 sets of strings, and returns a regular expression that will match everything in the first set and nothing in the second set.
+It may be a bit crude, but it can be a good starting point if you don't know where to start.
+It's also really good at [regex golf](http://regex.alf.nu/).

 ## Dialects